glenngara/glenngara.github.io/_pages/home.md

 ------
 **Generating Adversarial Examples Using Uniform Pixels and Neighbor Aggregation**
 Glenn Paul Gara and Arnulfo Azcarraga
-20th Philippine Computing Science Congress
+*20th Philippine Computing Science Congress, March 2020*
 <a href="#" class="btn btn--info">PDF</a>
 <a href="#" class="btn btn--info">BibTeX</a>

 News and Updates